 \section{Reward Functions for Text-to-Image Diffusion}

 In this work, we evaluate our methods on text-to-image diffusion.
-Text-to-image diffusion serves as a valuable test environment for reinforcement learning experiments due to the availability of large pretrained models and the versatility of using diverse and visually interesting reward functions.

-The choice of reward function is one of the most important decisions in practical applications of RL.
-In this section, we outline our selection of reward functions for text-to-image diffusion models.
-We study a spectrum of reward functions of varying complexity, ranging from those that are straightforward to specify and evaluate to those that capture the complexity of real-world downstream tasks.
+Text-to-image diffusion serves as a valuable test environment for reinforcement learning due to the availability of large pretrained models and the versatility of using diverse and visually interesting reward functions.
+In this section, we outline our selection of reward functions.
+We study a spectrum of reward functions of varying complexity, ranging from those that are straightforward to specify and evaluate to those that capture the depth of real-world downstream tasks.